The College Wrestling Recruiting Timeline & the June 15 Rule | RosterWise™

 Sophomore year (10th grade).
 Fill out questionnaires for target programs.
 Build a first recruiting profile and film.
 Compete where coaches can see you (see the freestyle/Greco offseason and events like Fargo).
 Know that D1/D2 coach contact opens June 15 after this year.

 Summer after sophomore year.
 June 15 arrives — the contact window opens.
 Be reachable and ready with a target list, film, and questions.
-August 1 opens visits.
+August 1 of junior year opens off-campus contact and official visits.

 Junior year (11th grade).
 Active recruiting: coach conversations, official and unofficial visits, verbal offers, and narrowing your list.
 This is the heart of the process for most wrestlers.